-Justin Bieber Unfazed by Social Media Flak Over His Moustache
+Justin Bieber Unfazed By Social Media Flak Over His Moustache

+Justin Bieber decided to fire back at haters by uploading a new Instagram selfie that offers a closer, clearer view at his new look.

-Justin Bieber decided to fire back at haters by uploading a new selfie on social media that offers a closer, clearer view at his new look.
+Justin Bieber decided to fire back at haters by uploading a new Instagram selfie that offers a closer, clearer view at his new look.

 Pop singer Justin Bieber is not bothered by the criticism over his moustache.
 Bieber decided to fire back at haters by uploading a new Instagram selfie that offers a closer, clearer view at his new look, reports aceshowbiz.com.

 Along with the white-and-black post, he wrote: "My stash my life deal with it."